CodeYellowBV/django-binder/docs/api.md

 ```

 It is also possible to update existing models with multi PUT.
 If you use a "real" id instead of a fake one, the model will be updated instead of created.

+#### Standalone Validation (without saving models)

+Sometimes you want to validate the model that you are going to save without actually saving it.
+This is useful, for example, when you want to inform the user of validation errors on the frontend, without having to implement the validation logic again.
+You may check for validation errors by sending a `POST`, `PUT` or `PATCH` request with an additional query parameter `validate`.

+Currently this is implemented by raising an `BinderValidateOnly` exception, which makes sure that the atomic database transaction is aborted.
+Ideally, you would only want to call the validation logic on the models, so only calling validation for fields and validation for model (`clean()`).
+But for now, we do it this way, at the cost of a performance penalty.

+It is important to realize that in this way, the normal `save()` function is called on a model, so it is possible that possible side effects are triggered, when these are implemented directly in `save()`, as opposed to in a signal method, which would be preferable.
+In other words, we cannot guarantee that the request will be idempotent.
+Therefore, the validation only feature is disabled by default and must be enabled by setting `allow_standalone_validation=True` on the view.

 ### Uploading files